Pylons/pyramid/docs/narr/resourcelocation.rst

 It takes more pattern matching assertions to be able to make hierarchies work in URL-dispatch based systems, and some assertions just aren't possible.
-Essentially, URL-dispatch based systems just don't deal very well with URLs that represent arbitrary-depth hierarchies.
+URL-dispatch based systems just don't deal very well with URLs that represent arbitrary-depth hierarchies.

+:term:`URL dispatch` tends to collapse the two steps of :term:`resource location` and :term:`view lookup` into a single step.
+Thus, a URL can map *directly* to a view callable.
+This makes URL dispatch eaiser to understand than traversal, because traversal makes you understand how :term:`resource location` works.
+But explicitly locating a resource provides extra flexibility.
+For example, it makes it possible to protect your application with declarative context-sensitive instance-level :term:`authorization`.

-But :term:`traversal` *does* work well for URLs that represent arbitrary-depth hierarchies.
+Unlike URL dispatch, :term:`traversal` works well for URLs that represent arbitrary-depth hierarchies.
 Since the path segments that compose a URL are addressed separately, it becomes very easy to form URLs that represent arbitrary depth hierarchies in a system that uses traversal.
-When you're willing to treat your application resources as a tree that can be traversed, it also becomes easy to provide "instance-level security": you just attach a security declaration to each resource in the tree.
+When you're willing to treat your application resources as a tree that can be traversed, it also becomes easy to provide "instance-level security": you just attach an :term:`ACL` security declaration to each resource in the tree.
 This is not nearly as easy to do when using URL dispatch.

-In essence, the choice to use traversal vs. URL dispatch is largely religious.
-Traversal dispatch probably just doesn't make any sense when you possess completely "square" data stored in a relational database because it requires the construction and maintenance of a tree and requires that the developer think about mapping URLs to code in terms of traversing that tree.
+Traversal probably just doesn't make any sense when you possess completely "square" data stored in a relational database because it requires the construction and maintenance of a resource tree and requires that the developer think about mapping URLs to code in terms of traversing that tree.

-However, when you have a hierarchical data store, using traversal can provide significant advantages over using URL-based dispatch.
+We'll examine both :term:`URL dispatch` and :term:`traversal` in the next two chapters.